nabid-pf/youtube-video-summarizer-mcp/README.md

 When integrated with Claude, the following commands become available:

 - `get-video-info`: Get basic information about a YouTube video
-- `get-video-captions`: Get the captions/transcript of a YouTube video
-- `summarize-video`: Get video information and captions optimized for summarization

 ## Example Usage

 Once integrated with Claude Desktop, you can use natural language to request video summaries:

 - "Can you summarize this YouTube video for me? https://www.youtube.com/watch?v=dQw4w9WgXcQ"
-- "What are the key points from this video: https://youtu.be/abc123"
+- "What are the key points from this video: https://www.youtube.com/watch?v=dQw4w9WgXcQ"
-- "Create a comprehensive summary of this tutorial: [YouTube URL]"
+- "Create a comprehensive summary of this tutorial: https://www.youtube.com/watch?v=dQw4w9WgXcQ"

 ## For Developers